 Have you found inaccurate information on your Equifax credit report?
 If so, this guide will provide you with step-by-step instructions on how to dispute and correct that inaccurate information .....

-You can obtain a free copy of your Equifax credit report at https://www.annualcreditreport.com/index.action.
+1. Make sure you have the most up-to-date version of your Equifax credit report.You can obtain a free copy of your Equifax credit report at https://www.annualcreditreport.com/index.action.
 This is the website that Equifax and the other national credit reporting agencies are required to maintain underfederal law.
 It is not a commercial site designed to sell you credit products, like many of the "free credit report" sites on the Internet.

-There are three ways that you can dispute inaccurate information with Equifax.
+2. Decide how you would like to initiate your dispute.There are three ways that you can dispute inaccurate information with Equifax.

 Second, you can initiate a dispute via telephone.
 Here is the telephone number you should call: 1- 866-349-5191.

 Finally, you can initiate a dispute by mail.
 Here is the address: Equifax, P.O.
 Box 740256, Atlanta, GA 30374-0256.